gotracksuit/sre-take-home-test/Instructions.md

 Don't worry about deploying to real infra--just get something credible in place we can talk about.

+Since we need to store data in this application, we use a relational DB for persistence.
+Chuggs has tested all the main ones and found that SQLite was by far the fastest, so that's what they used in the implementation.

 Finally, while Chuggs is definitely a 100x developer thanks to AI, they haven't had a chance to flesh out the monitoring and observability for this application.

 - What do you think we need in place, and are there any changes to the implementation we might need to make to accomplish this?

+### Implementation notes

+- The backend app is an HTTP server
+  - the build goes to `server/build/server`; it's an x86_64 ELF binary by default
+  - at runtime, it has a health endpoint at `GET /_health`
+  - Deno has a fine-grained security model; you might need to run with extra flags to avoid interactive permissions prompts ([documentation](https://docs.deno.com/runtime/fundamentals/security/))
+  - the application uses SQLite for data storage.

+- The frontend is bundled into static assets
+  - the build goes to `client/build/*`; this includes HTML, JS and other assets for deployment.

 ## Extra For Experts